 In Northwest Portland there are six gasoline terminals that receive, store, blend, and transfer gasoline, fuel oils, lubricants and a variety of other petroleum products.
 Barges, railroad tanker cars and the Olympic pipeline deliver these products to the facilities.
 Companies distribute the products to other locations by railroad tanker cars, tanker trucks, barges and pipelines.
 No refining takes place at these facilities.

 Typical daily terminal operations include loading and unloading of gasoline products to and from tanker trucks/trailers and/or marine vessels such as barges.
 These terminal activities, including storage tanks and various transfer points such as pumps, valves, and flanges release volatile organic compounds into the atmosphere.
 VOC mix with other pollutants in the air to create smog during hot, stagnant weather.
 Some of these VOC such as benzene and ethylbenzene are toxic air pollutants that can cause serious health effects under prolonged exposure.

 Gasoline terminals are required to meet federal and state regulations pertaining to the capture and control of VOC and hazardous air pollutants.
 DEQ incorporates these requirements into air quality permits.

 Permit materials and compliance reports

-Search for Air Quality permits for:
+Search for Air Quality permits